- 50+ most common job interview questions: Sample Questions

 - How would you categorize the work culture here, collaborative or independent? — Answer to this question will help you know whether you are going to work alone or as a team.

-- Do our team also meet outside the office for casual lunch or dinner activities? — Another important question to find whether you’ll be making good friends or not.
+- Do our team also meet outside the office for casual lunch or dinner activities? — Another important question to find out whether you’ll be making good friends or not.

 - Do our department or team also meet and enjoy activities with other department members? — Understand how your relationship is going to be with the members of other departments.